Fogiel8/Projet_5/README.md

 ## UML Diagrams
 - Use case, class, and sequence diagrams are available in the "diagrams" folder.

+- **Footer (Accessible on any page)**
+  - Description: Footer section with links to legal information (terms, cookies, privacy), and Admin Page.
+   - Description: Page for approving user comments (only for admins).

+- **Navigation (Accessible on any page)**
+   - Login/Registration
+      - Description: Page for user authentication and registration.
+   - Profile Page
+      - Description: User profile page with the list of created articles (with the option to edit or delete).
+   - Social Networks
+      - Description: links to social media pages

 ## Issues
 - Find the complete list of project-related issues on the [GitHub Issues page](https://github.com/ThibDel8/Projet_5/issues).